jsim2010/partite/CONTRACT.md

 ratification
 : An action that adds a given objective to the agenda.

-edit
-: A collection of modifications to a contract.

 amendment
 : An object composed of:

-  - a set of references to 1 or more objectives in the agenda
+  - a non-empty set of objectives in the agenda
-  - an edit
+  - an edit intended to resolve the objectives

-revision
-: An object composed of:

-  - an amendment
-  - a contract

 enactment
 : An action on a given amendment that removes each of its objectives from the agenda, applies the edit to the contract, then creates a revision with the amendment and the new contract.